mathjax/MathJax/docs/html/_sources/configuration.txt

 ===================

-There are two ways to configure MathJax:  via a configuration file, or by including configuration commands wthin the web page itself.
+There are two ways to configure MathJax:  via a configuration file, or by including configuration commands within the web page itself.
 These can be used independently, or in combination.
 For example, you can load a main pre-defined configuration file, but include in-line commands to adjust the configuration to your needs.